mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

----
-title: "Part VI Sequential Programming"
+# Part VI Sequential Programming
----

 The three big ideas in this part are *effect*, *sequence*, and *state*.